While a slow relationship might seem frustrating today, remember that moving too fast can burn out a relationship quickly.

 Or do they actually want to meet?
 It’s about priorities.

-If they always behave in a way that shows you are not important enough for them to leave whatever is keeping them busy, then maybe it is time to see this huge red flag.
+If they always behave in a way that shows you are not important enough for them to leave whatever is keeping them busy, then maybe it is time to step back and think.

 4. Your Partner Doesn’t Share Much

 When you are in a relationship for a long time, then you expect your partner to open up about their feelings and share things with you.